stappersg/vBook/src/reference/command.md

-# Command line
+# Managing vSMTP from the command line

-## Starting vSMTP from the command line
+## Starting vSMTP

 vSMTP was designed to run as a Unix service and is not intended to be run interactively from the command line.
 However, in case of startup problems, it can be useful to run it with a minimal configuration file to check the settings.
 In any case, vSMTP must be started with root privileges.